Next Article: Business Plan, Part 5 (Competitive Analysis)

 Market Analysis plans your approach to understanding the entire market.
-The market analysis is the back-bone of the business plan The market analysis gives the entrepreneur all of the information necessary to determine whether a product, service, or idea is a valid business opportunity.
+The market analysis is the backbone of the business plan The market analysis gives the entrepreneur all of the information necessary to determine whether a product, service, or idea is a valid business opportunity.
 The market analysis will be in-depth and include lots of primary and secondary research.
 The article below outlines the information from the market analysis that you should include in the business plan.
 This information will allow you to build the subsequent sections of the business plan, such as your marketing efforts and financial projections.
 See our Market Analysis Section for more information on how to conduct market analysis.

 How are you going to find out about your potential market?

 Primary research involves direct research of your intended customers.
 This could include observational research, such as monitoring potential customers.
-Direct research of customers generally involves some form of informational gathering about the customer’s preferences, such as questionnaires or surveys.
-You will need to have a strong handle on statistical analysis to make sense out of the many characteristics you identify in your customers.
+Direct research of customers generally involves some form of information gathering about the customer’s preferences, such as questionnaires or surveys.
+You will need to have a strong handle on statistical analysis to make sense of the many characteristics you identify in your customers.

 In the case of primary and secondary research, you are attempting to obtain both qualitative and quantitative data about your potential customers.
 This information will be instrumental in evaluating the business opportunity and scoping your approach to conducting business.